 That song’s new title established its association with the holiday, but World War I and, especially, World War II secured its popularity.
 Where the hymn’s mention of “the wicked oppressing” referred to the Spanish Catholics in the original Dutch version, Americans began to sing it with the threat of German Nazis in mind, as the music scholar Michael Hawn has argued.
 The song’s request, “O Lord, make us free,” voiced the plea of a country at war.
 And once victory had been won, the song offered an expression of gratitude while also evoking America’s strongest sense of itself as God’s chosen nation: “Sing praises to His name, He forgets not his own.”

 Born out of a 16th-century battle and finding its permanent cultural status in 20th-century U.S. conflicts, the hymn has connections to war that mirror Thanksgiving’s own link to military strife.
 While Americans remember the original 1621 Thanksgiving (of which there exists only two primary-source accounts) in their celebrations each year, most have forgotten that it was the Civil War that led to the official holiday.
-With a country torn apart, Abraham Lincoln had declared the last Thursday of November in 1863 “as a day of thanksgiving and praise” to promote unity.
-But his proclamation acknowledged it would take the “advancing armies and navies of the Union” and a conquered Confederacy to bind the nation together again.
+With a country torn apart, President Abraham Lincoln had declared the last Thursday of November in 1863 “as a day of thanksgiving and praise” to promote unity.
+But his proclamation acknowledged that it would take the “advancing armies and navies of the Union” and a conquered Confederacy to bind the nation together again.

 If war gave Thanksgiving and its unofficial hymn their meaning, it was in the seeming domestic tranquility and relative peacetime abundance of the 1950s that “We Gather Together” reached its cultural apex.
 Newspapers from the time reveal countless stories of the song being performed to commemorate Thanksgiving at church services, school assemblies, and community pageants across the country.
 “Nothing is more widely loved,” The New York Times remarked in 1956, than the tradition of singing “We Gather Together” to begin Thanksgiving festivities.
 At a time when many Protestants and Catholics were caught up in the ecumenical movement to promote Christian unity, the song appeared to represent a spirit of interfaith communion, despite its anti-Catholic origins.
 And with another war, albeit a “cold” one, shaping the American imagination, singing the hymn as an interreligious anthem of national harmony could be seen as offering a rebuke to the godless Soviets.

-Of course, whatever postwar consensus that may have existed at midcentury could not contain the coming reckoning with one of the nation’s deepest sins.
+Of course, whatever postwar consensus that may have existed at mid-century could not contain the coming reckoning with one of the nation’s deepest sins.
 In that context, singing “We Gather Together” represented a cruel fantasy in a nation where law and custom segregated white and black Americans.
 But the song, much like its associated holiday, has often served more for mythmaking than for truth-telling.
 Indeed, the American celebration of national cohesion at Thanksgiving has always required overlooking how much of the country’s history of gathering together has also depended on equal measures of exclusion and expulsion.

-It’s worth noting that the song found its place in U.S. culture at a time when Christians made up a much larger portion of the population than they do now (91 percent in 1948 compared to 71 percent today).
+It’s worth noting that the song found its place in U.S. culture at a time when Christians made up a much larger portion of the population than they do now (91 percent in 1948 compared with 71 percent today).
 As a result, “We Gather Together” can’t be taken for granted as a hymn that will necessarily be meaningful to a vast majority of the country—ironically, a natural outcome of living in a pluralistic society.

-While the nation’s divisions today don’t match those of 1863, nor do its traumas compare with those of 1963 (after Kennedy’s assassination), the ties that bind in this Thanksgiving season may feel particularly fragile.
+Although the nation’s divisions today don’t match those of 1863, nor do its traumas compare with those of 1963 (after Kennedy’s assassination), the ties that bind in this Thanksgiving season may feel particularly fragile.
 Many Americans continue to sing “We Gather Together” each November, but they do so in a nation increasingly riven by hardened political polarization and social stratification.
 “He chastens and hastens His will to make known,” reads the second line of the Thanksgiving hymn.
 Reflecting more on those words, Americans might hear the song not as an encouragement for self-satisfied celebration, but rather as a much-needed call to self-correction.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to email@example.com.